 2. Overnight Campers - For those looking to do an overnight (or multiple day) backpacking trip through Desolation Wilderness, you will need an Overnight Camping Permit.
 We recommend that you get your overnight permit as soon as possible.
 They are very popular and can go quickly for certain times of the year (summer, holidays and weekends) and in certain camping zones.
 You can reserve your permit online at www.recreation.gov.
 Once reserved, you will be able to print your permit within 14 days of the beginning of your trip.
 NOTE: A quota system is in place for overnight camping in Desolation Wilderness.
 70% of overnight camping permits are reservable beforehand, while 30% are available on a first come, first served basis.
 Click here for more information concerning Desolation Wilderness Permits.

 3. TRT and PCT Thru Hikers - Anyone looking to do a Thru Hike of the Tahoe Rim Trail can bypass the quota system and reserve their Overnight Camping Permit through the Forest Service Supervisor's Office.
-These permits can only be given out within two weeks of the start date of your thru hike.
+These permits can only be given out within two weeks of when you enter Desolation Wilderness.
 Please call (530) 543-2694, Monday - Friday, 8 AM - 4:30 PM to request a permit by mail or you can visit the Lake Tahoe Basin Management Unit's Supervisor's Office in South Lake Tahoe, CA to pick up your permit.
 Permits are $20.
 This is a great option for those who are unsure exactly when and where they will be camping as they pass through Desolation Wilderness on their Thru Hike.
 Click here for more information concerning Desolation Wilderness Permits.

 Nevada State Parks - No Permit Needed